Registering with the Practice

 The most common symptoms of coronavirus (COVID-19) are recent onset of:

 For most people, coronavirus (COVID-19) will be a mild infection.

 If you have symptoms of coronavirus infection (COVID-19), however mild, stay at home and do not leave your house for 7 days from when your symptoms started.
-You do not need to call NHS 111 to go into self-isolation.
-If you symptoms worsen during home isolation or are no better after 7 days, contact NHS 111 Online.
+You do not need to call NHS111 to go into self-isolation.
+If your symptoms worsen during home isolation or are no better after 7 days contact NHS 111 online.
 If you have no internet access, you should call NHS 111.
 For a medical emergency dial 999.

 Please keep your visits to the surgery to a minimum, if you need to collect a prescription please contact us to arrange delivery to a pharmacy of your choice.
 If you need to request your medication you can do so over the telephone during this period on 0114 2378877 or 2378800.
 Many thanks for your continued understanding and support during this time.